AD4GD/psnc-edc-mvds/README.md

 First `./devstack up` run will require to enter `REPO_DIR` (path to the project) and  `REGISTRY_DOMAIN` (docker container registry domain).

 ## Tests
-Currently there are no unit or integration tests.
-Connector and other components of the dataspace can be manually tested via running jupyter notebooks.
+Currently there are implemented integration tests but no unit tests.
+Integration tests are run everytime during pipeline phase.
+They check operability of services and the connection between them.
+Connector, federated catalog, registration service can be also manually tested via running jupyter notebooks.

 ## Deploy
 We have two operational deployments located on different Kubernetes clusters.

-- The first deployment is located on the `paas-dev` PSNC cluster and is intended for demonstrational purposes.
+- The first deployment is located on the `bst2` PSNC cluster and is intended for demonstrational purposes.
 - The second deployment is located on the `dcw1` PSNC cluster.
 It's used for conducting tests and pilots in terms of D4.X deliverables.